Unaimend/bionim/README.md

 # Documentation
 All algorithms and data structures are documented in the projects wiki.
+Documentation for `PhylogeNi` and `bio_seq` can be found on their respective git hub readme's

 # Credits
 In this section are all packages listed on which bionim depends and which were not created by me.